ongdexter/VGGT-SLAM/README.md

 By default, ever scene will be run for 5 trials, this can be changed inside the bash scripts.

 To visualize the maps as they being constructed, inside the bash scripts add `--vis_map`.
 This will update the viser map each time the submap is updated.

+## Updates

+* August 2025: SL(4) optimization is integrated into the official GTSAM repo

 ## Acknowledgement